JohnSang16/second-brain-guide/README.md

 # Obsidian + Claude Code: A Student's Second Brain

-simple & straightforward guide to offloading your brain to ai in honor of the transition to ai slavery
+Simple & straightforward guide to offloading your brain to ai if you're a chud like me

 ## The problem